microsoft/ipe/Documentation/filesystems/fsverity.rst

   enabled suffices.)
 But, in this case the trusted userspace code could just store the signature alongside the file and verify it itself using a cryptographic library, instead of using this feature.
+  Another approach is to utilize built-in signature verification in conjunction with the IPE LSM, which supports defining a kernel-enforced, system-wide authentication policy that allows only files with an fs-verity signature enabled to perform certain operations, such as execution.
+Note that IPE doesn't require fs.verity.require_signatures=1.

 - A file's builtin signature can only be set at the same time that fs-verity is being enabled on the file.
 Changing or deleting the